Dear Mr. Electrician: What are the effects of electricity on the human body?

 In addition to an electrical hazard, the extension cord on the floor was a tripping hazard.
 I tried to explain the electrical hazards and even wrote it out on my bill, but I think it was more important to him to have heat when he got out of the shower.

 PROTECTION AGAINST ELECTROCUTION

-GFCI protected electrical outlets are required in basements, bathrooms, garages, outdoors, for service outlets, in kitchens, for swimming pools, and for appliances such for equipment such as air conditioning, electric clothes dryers, and electric stoves.
-Read article 210.8 in the National Electrical Code Book (NFPA 70)
+GFCI protected electrical outlets are required in basements, bathrooms, garages, outdoors, for service outlets, in kitchens, for swimming pools, and for appliances and equipment such as air conditioning, electric clothes dryers, and electric stoves.
+Read article 210.8 in the National Electrical Code Book (NFPA 70).

 You can protect yourself from electrical shock and electrocution by following some common sense guidelines.
 When working or playing outdoors and using electricity be sure everything is plugged into GFCI receptacles.
 GFCI receptacles and circuit breakers are designed to shut off power if there is a current imbalance of more than 5 milliamperes.
 They are designed to save lives.

 If you work outdoors on a regular basis using power tools you should get a portable GFCI.
 A portable GFCI is OSHA approved and actually has one additional protection factor that regular household GFCI outlets and circuit breakers do not have.
 Portable GFCI’s have lost neutral protection.
 That is, if the portable GFCI device senses that the neutral wire connection to it is gone, it will shut down.
 A standard GFCI electrical receptacle does not do that, nor does a GFCI circuit breaker.